brennanbrunsvik/MINEOS_synthetics/README.md

 ## Getting Started

+!!!
+Need to add the bin to your .bash_profile (or your shells path).
+I added this to my .bash_profile: export PATH=~/Documents/repositories/Peoples_codes/MINEOS_synthetics/FORTRAN/bin:$PATH

 Must have installed
 - gfortran (other Fortran compilers might work but have not been tested)
 - MATLAB